alexbrandsen/AGNES-system/documentation/index.md

 - Create an index in ElasticSearch using `curl -X PUT "localhost:9200/YOUR-INDEX-NAME-HERE1?pretty"`
 - Open file `/webserver-files/create-mapping.txt`, edit the index name (`YOUR-INDEX-NAME-HERE`) at the bottom to match your chosen index name, then copy and run the command on your webserver
 - Copy files from `/webserver-files/html/` to the html folder for your domain
-- Edit the file index.php; update the logo, text, design, etc, to match your own project
+- Edit the file index.php; update the logo, text, design, etc, to match your own project.
+Also make sure to update all the code related to specific archives, change this to your own archive(s).
 - Create a folder to hold the HTML versions of the documents, to load as page previews.
 This folder can get pretty big pretty fast, in our case we put this folder in a separate big storage drive added to the VPS.
 Make sure to set the permissions and owner of this folder so Apache can access it and serve it to users.
 - Create a folder to hold the JSON that the Processing Machine creates.
 This folder should not be publicly accessible.
 Also create a folder to hold the JSON that has been indexed.
 The default folders for this are `/home/USERNAME/json_to_be_imported` and `/home/USERNAME/json_has_been_imported`.
+For each archive you are harvesting, add a folder within these folders, e.g. `/home/USERNAME/json_to_be_imported/dans` for the DANS archive.
 Also create a folder at `/home/USERNAME/json_import_logs` to hold the import logs.
 - Copy `/webserver-files/upload-json-to-elasticsearch.py` to a (non public / non www) folder somewhere on your webserver.
-Open the file, and edit the JSON folder location and ElasticSearch index name at the top.
+Open the file, and edit the JSON folder location and ElasticSearch index name at the top, as well as the names of the allowed sources.

 ### Processing Machine